VladMinzatu/reference-manager/README.md

 But Sqlite doesn't support `SELECT FOR UPDATE`, so we have organised our queries in a way that would not be safe against race conditions in Postgres at times, taking advantage of SQLite's db-locking semantics.
 So we are safe, given that we are using SQLite, but if we were to switch to Postgres, the queries and code in our `adapters/repository.go` would need to suffer some changes, because of different concurrency guarantees.
 Comments are left in the code around most queries where we take a simple approach that is afforded by SQLite, but where we'd have to do some explicit locking if we were to use e.g. Postgres.

+### Side note on modeling

-As a side note, since we're talking about alternative DBs, fine grained transactions can be simulated with coarser underlying aggregates (think a document db with document per category), where updates are applied to the aggregate using optimistic locking. (generally with a tradeoff in the number of conflicts, but for what we're doing here, would be a decent choice and would simplify some things)
+Since we're talking about alternative DBs, fine grained transactions can be simulated with coarser underlying aggregates (think a document db with document per category), where updates are applied to the aggregate using optimistic locking. (generally with a tradeoff in the number of conflicts, but for what we're doing here, would be a decent choice and would simplify some things).
+So in an alternative implementation, we could keep the exact same interface as here and use an underlying document store with one entry per category (with all the references data within that entry).
+And all the modeling (and schema evolution and concurrency) implications that that brings.
+Or we could change the interface to reflect such coarse grained logic as well.
+But that's not the approach we took.

 ## Working with the db locally